jacopotagliabue/you-dont-need-a-bigger-boat/remote_flow/README.md

 Data preparation is done via DBT.
 We assume you have a Snowflake DB configure and preloaded with some sample raw data (see [Loading the data](#loading-the-data)).
 This step is in charge of most data processing.
 The goal is to produce a usable dataset that can be loaded in memory for training.
 We create views and tables which will then be validated in the next step.

 ####2.
 Data validation

 It's important to validate that the data we've prepared in our previous step follows a set of hypothesis required for training a model.
-For example this step can be used to make sure we have no duplicate events or empty sessions which could negatively effect training.
+For example, this step can be used to make sure we have no duplicate events or empty sessions which could negatively effect training.

 As in a real scenario data will be streaming in to our source table, everytime we run the preparation step the output